 The DEC issued the Authority a permit to construct Cell 5 on January 28, 2014.
 In March the Authority clear cut 20 acres of timber in anticipation of constructing Cell 5.
 In April 2014, the Authority signed a contract with Zoladz Construction of Alden, NY for the construction of Cell 5.
 Construction commenced in mid-April 2014 and was to be complete in November 2014.
 At the close of the 2015 fiscal year construction was not complete.
-The Authority expects substantial completion of this contract in mid-October 2015.
+The contract was completed in November 2015.
+The Authority is in litigation with the contractor.
 The Authority expects to recover all expenses associated with the late delivery of the project.

 In October 2014, the Authority entered into a contract with Bette and Cring for the construction of new office and shop facilities.
-The construction is progressing well and we expect to occupy the new facilities in the fall of 2015.
+The construction is progressing slower than anticipated.
+We expect to occupy the new facilities in the fall of 2016.

 In June of 2011, the Authority renewed an agreement with the Village of Malone which ensures the Authority access to the Malone WTTP for the disposal of leachate.
 The Authority and the Village continue to realize cost savings.
 We have developed a very good working relationship.
 This agreement ensures the Authority and the Village a cost effective manner of dealing with leachate and sludge.
-We will renew the agreement in the upcoming year.
+We renewed the agreement in December 2015.